Jehoiachin יְהוֹיָכִין m BiblicalMeans

 "Jewess" in Hebrew, a feminine form of

-יְהוּדִי (yehudi) meaning "Jew".
+יְהוּדִי (yehuḏi) meaning "Jew".
 As mentioned in the Old Testament, this was one of the wives of Mered.

-Jemima יְמִימָה f Biblical, EnglishMeans
+Jemima יְמִימָה f Biblical, EnglishTraditionally said to mean

-"dove" in Hebrew.
-This was the oldest of the three daughters of Job in the Old Testament.
+Job in the Old Testament.
 As an English name,

 Jemima first became common during the Puritan era.